deepsense-ai/seahorse/README.md

 This will build all the needed docker images and create a `docker-compose.yml` file.
 You can now run it using `docker-compose up`.
 Seahorse will start at [http://localhost:33321](http://localhost:33321).

+A good place to start using Seahorse is the [basic examples](http://seahorse.deepsense.ai/basic_examples.html) section of the documentation.

 ## Development

 Note that in order to contribute to Seahorse you have to sign the